-Best known for its corporate mentorship program, the nonprofit also helps veteran business owners.
+Best known for its corporate mentorship program, American Corporate Partners (ACP) also helps veteran business owners.

 Veterans wear their diligence, drive and self-motivation on their sleeves after honing these skills in the military, so they’re prime candidates for success as business owners.
 Entrepreneurs are skilled professionals who develop business plans, roll out marketing campaigns, and manage finances.
 In particular, the Megaphone of Main Street: Unsung Entrepreneurs survey revealed that the country’s veteran-led businesses contributed $1 trillion to the economy in 2021.